-And their omnivorous nature does mean they can eat and digest many different foods.
-Potatoes are on the list of foods rats can eat safely.
-Not only can rats eat potatoes but they are also quite healthy.
+Their omnivorous nature means they can eat and digest many different foods.
+Potatoes are on the list of foods that rats can eat safely.
+Cooked, unseasoned, peeled potatoes are considered safe for pet rats.

 Keep reading to learn more about rats and potatoes, as well as some other foods your rat can and cannot eat.